Alison003/Alison003.github.io/README.md

 ### Projects
 #### [Quote Manager Application GUI](https://github.com/Alison003/Alison003.github.io/blob/051ad343e4fb87761be62feea9ed10495e5e9f98/docs/UI%20with%20navigation.bmpr) (Spring 2021)
 Course: Applications Programming
-- Used Balsamiq wireframes to design a mobile application
+- Used Balsamiq wireframes to design a mobile application (Team Project)
 - This is a quote manager mobile application to store and categorize quotes from the user
+- From this project I learned how to design interfaces and how to use wireframes to create GUI
+- From this team project I learned how to collaborate on a project and to share ideas to create a joint product

 ![Example Page in the Mobile Application Design](https://github.com/Alison003/Alison003.github.io/blob/1e7eeb1be80cc1a730ced63e4984bd3a74e403d8/docs/Quote%20Manager.PNG)